About the Clinic

 Professor Tim Tarvin

-The Federal Practice Clinic currently focuses on helping people in the Northwest Arkansas area file for no-asset chapter 7 bankruptcies.
+The Bankruptcy Clinic currently focuses on helping people in the Northwest Arkansas area file for no-asset chapter 7 bankruptcies.
 Students work with clients from the initial intake through the discharge process, including handling all filings and appearing in court.

 For Prospective Clients